 With the advancement in technology, lenders are using the latest technology and human expertise to make financial decisions.
 Whether it’s a fintech or peer-to-peer technology, there are many ways in which lenders are making loans easier for borrowers, and painless to pay off, with a smooth experience overall.
 They use specific measures to examine the credit risks – making the business loan underwriting process much easier.

 Here are the specific measures lenders consider while evaluating the potential credit risk:

 - Borrower personal and business credit scores (score of 600+ is considered good)

 - A cash cushion to avoid insufficient-fund penalties and overdraft fees

 - Positive cash flow statement of four months

 How to Prepare for the Loan Underwriting Process

 Before you make a loan application, some additional measures can help position your small business favorable to the lender.
-By making easy adjustments in your day-to-day processes beforehand can help you get a loan approval easily.
-These factors won’t guarantee you approval but will influence the lenders to perceive your business as financially stable.
-Here are few things you need to have a grasp on:
+By making easy adjustments in your day-to-day processes beforehand can help you get loan approval easily.
+These factors won’t guarantee your approval but will influence the lenders to perceive your business as financially stable.
+Here are a few things you need to have a grasp on:

 - Business Checking Account

 - Frequency of Deposits